tgraupmann/UnityWebGLSpeechSynthesis/README.md

 # Sample Scenes

+***These sample scenes are located in the `Assets/WebGLSpeechSynthesis/` folder:***

-1 `Assets/WebGLSpeechSynthesis/Scenes/Example01Synthesis` - Uses WebGLSpeechSynthesisPlugin to do speech synthesis
+1 `Scenes/Example01Synthesis` - Uses WebGLSpeechSynthesisPlugin to do speech synthesis

-2 `Assets/WebGLSpeechSynthesis/Scenes/Example02Proxy` - Uses ProxySpeechSynthesisPlugin to do speech synthesis
+2 `Scenes/Example02Proxy` - Uses ProxySpeechSynthesisPlugin to do speech synthesis

-3 `Assets/WebGLSpeechSynthesis/Scenes/Example03ProxyManagement` - Management methods for launching and modifying the proxy
+3 `Scenes/Example03ProxyManagement` - Management methods for launching and modifying the proxy

-4 `Assets/WebGLSpeechSynthesis/Scenes/Example04SbaitsoClone` - Clone of a classic text to speech demo
+4 `Scenes/Example04SbaitsoClone` - Clone of a classic text to speech demo

+***These sample scenes are located in the `Assets/WebGLSpeechSynthesis/Editor/` folder:***

-5 `Assets/WebGLSpeechSynthesis/Editor/Example05PanelSynthesis.cs` - Unity editor panel for speech synthesis that works in play mode and edit mode
+5 `Example05PanelSynthesis.cs` - Unity editor panel for speech synthesis that works in play mode and edit mode

+***These sample scenes are located in the `Assets/WebGLSpeechSynthesis/` folder:***

-6 `Assets/WebGLSpeechSynthesis/Scenes/Example06NoGUI` - Speech synthesis example without a GUI
+6 `Scenes/Example06NoGUI` - Speech synthesis example without a GUI

+7 `Scenes/Example07Buttons` - Speech synthesis where buttons uses random voices

 # Modes